-Potholes are caused by the freeze-thaw cycle that generally runs from mid-February to sometime in April.
+Potholes are primarily caused by freeze-thaw cycles that generally occur from February through April.
 During the warm part of the day, the road surface thaws and run-off collects in the cracks in the pavement.
-When the temperature falls below freezing again, the ground and water re-freezes and naturally expands, which breaks up the pavement.
-Then traffic pops out these broken sections of pavement, creating potholes.
+When the temperature falls below freezing again, the ground and water re-freeze and naturally expand, which breaks up the pavement.
+Traffic then pops out these broken pieces of pavement, creating potholes.

 Throughout pothole season, City maintenance crews repair these nuisances as time allows.
 Priority is given to the most heavily traveled roads.
 Unfortunately, with the cold patch materials used for repair and the thawing and re-freezing conditions, a pothole can be fixed one day and then must be repaired again in a day or two.